KSchlobohm/devup-aad-for-devs/docs/demo.md

     public class TodoListController : Controller
     ```

-1. Create a new Class the `TodoListDownstreamApi.cs`

-    -  Tip #5: Use the IDownstreamApi interface instead of HttpClient
-    -  implement with toolbox/snippet

-1. Register with dependency injection
     - can't run the web app just yet... let's keep going

 ## Step 6: Modify our backend code to Authenticate users